OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 run starts while a previous publish still holds a fresh lock, the new run exits successfully without writing artifacts.
-If no manifest exists, the publisher creates the initial backfill from `PUBLISHER_PUBLIC_START_DATE`; once a manifest exists, the same cron job publishes an incremental refresh for the previous and current month based on Hasura's latest complete date.
+If no manifest exists, the publisher creates the initial backfill from `PUBLISHER_PUBLIC_START_DATE`; once a manifest exists, the same cron job backfills any unpublished months and regenerates at least the previous and current month based on Hasura's latest complete date.
 If a publish crashes, a later run can take over after the lock expires.
 For the first publish of an `INDEXER_DEPLOYMENT_ID`, publisher bounds require every supported chain id to be present in `chainsIndexed`.
 Once that deployment has published snapshots, incremental bounds use `crossChainComplete=true`, which